AdaCore/gnatstudio/docs/users_guide/extending.rst

   that makes it a separator (see below).

-  If you associate a filter with the action via the :file:`<filter>` tag, the menu is greyed out when the filter doesn't match.
+  If you associate a filter with the action via the :file:`<filter>` tag, the menu is greyed out when the filter does not match.

 * :file:`before` (optional)

   Name of another menu item before which the new menu should be inserted.
-If that item hasn't been previously created, the new menu is inserted at the end.
+If that item has not been previously created, the new menu is inserted at the end.
 Use this attribute to control precisely where the item menu is displayed.

 * :file:`after` (optional)

   Like :file:`before`, but with a lower priority.
-If specified and there's no :file:`before` attribute, it specifies an item after which the new item should be inserted.
+If specified and there is no :file:`before` attribute, it specifies an item after which the new item should be inserted.

 The :file:`<menu>` tag should have one XML child called